 Finally, this analysis will produce for each depot the daily frequency of use and the daily service ratio.
 Consequently, the analysis will show if constrained capacity depots are used more frequently daily than a sewer depot, and the analysis will show at which depot there is an high quantity of vehicles unloading snow.

 The data can also be used to compare the different depots, boroughs and their sectors or the different contracts.
-For example which contract delivers the best value?
+Finally, it will be possible to measure relative performance between third parties, which were awarded snow removal contracts.

+Timeframe

 We plan to keep 10 years of history in order to compare different year and are able to see trends.

-Forecast???
+Base Property for Data

-Since our system is informational (vs operational) we use the BASE property for the project:
+Our system is informational, rather than operational; we propose to use the BASE property of data for the project:

-As discussed, the Data Property should be Base.
-Specifically, there is an expectation that the CSV will be consistently available every Monday at 1 AM EST. Also, the city of Montreal provides a disclaimer that previously released records may be corrected retroactively.
+Specifically, there is an expectation that the CSV will be consistently available every Monday at 1 AM EST. Also, the COM provides a disclaimer that previously released records may be corrected retroactively.

-Service failure is not critical within our environment, since the city of Montreal holds all records.
-If the portal fails or records become unavailable, the native files are assumed to be available from city of Montreal snow removal management system, in reference to the disclaimer provided.
+Service failure is not critical within our environment, since the COM holds all records.
+If the portal fails or records become unavailable, the native files are assumed to be available from city of Montreal snow removal management system, in reference to the disclaimer provided by the COM.

 One transaction and one contract file are downloaded once a week, and one weather report is obtained once a week.
-There are no other consistent inputs, while Deports are assumed to remain unchanged.
+There are no other consistent inputs, and deports quantity and properties are assumed to remain unchanged.

 Data may overwritten when the CSV files are downloaded from the city of Montreal open data portal. ???

 Assumptions/Constraints/Risks